Access to the labour market

 According to the law, asylum seekers who have access to the labour market have the right to benefit from measures promoting employment, as well as protection within the unemployment insurance system, under the conditions provided by the law for the Romanian citizens.[5]
 Moreover, the provisions of the Asylum Decree on access to employment for asylum seekers also refer to the possibility to participate in vocational training programmes.[6]

-From the discussions held with the stakeholders, it appears that in 2019,so like in 2018, asylum seekers have not faced obstacles in finding a job, as information about available jobs were provided to them.
+From the discussions held with the stakeholders, it appears that in 2022, asylum seekers did not face obstacles in finding a job, as information about available jobs were provided to them.
 The jobs advertised by stakeholders were in the unskilled labour sector.
 As a result, asylum seekers did not encounter problems related to the lack of Romanian language knowledge, diplomas or other documents that would prove their qualifications.
 The majority of asylum seekers were reportedly unskilled workers in their country of origin.

 The number of applicants who were employed as of the end of 2019 was 26.[7]
 IGI-DAI reported that the number of asylum seekers employed at the end of 2021 was 18.[8]
 The number of asylum seekers with right to work was also provided – 276 compared to 970 in 2020.[9]